valkey-io/valkey-doc/commands/waitaof.md

 Valkey tracks and increments the replication offset even when no replicas are configured (as long as AOF exists).

-In addition, Valkey replicas asynchronously ping their master with two replication offsets: the offset they have processed in the replication stream, and the offset they have fsynced to their AOF.
+In addition, Valkey replicas asynchronously ping their primary with two replication offsets: the offset they have processed in the replication stream, and the offset they have fsynced to their AOF.

 Valkey remembers, for each client, the replication offset of the produced replication stream when the last write command was executed in the context of that client.
 When `WAITAOF` is called, Valkey checks if the local Valkey and/or the specified number of replicas have confirmed fsyncing this offset or a greater one to their AOF.